 As desirable as samadhi might be, it is not itself the goal of Zen.
 Rather, Zen enables a person to resolve basic existential questions.
 There is an old saying that it takes 3 things to successfully train in Zen: Great doubt, great faith and great will.
 The “great doubt” is the existential question.
 In the case of the story of the historic Buddha, his doubt was to understand how to face suffering.
 “Great faith” refers to trust that the method of Zen will help resolve the doubt.
 Once the decision is made to resolve the doubt through Zen training, it takes “Great will” to see the training through.
 Resolution of the doubt comes as sudden flash of insight; in Zen terminology this referred to as kensho—seeing into one’s true nature.
 One of my teachers used to say that the depth of one’s kensho is in direct proportion to the quality of one’s breathing.
 The deeper and more refined ones breathing—in other words the depth of hara—the deeper the samadhi and, thus, the deeper the Zen realization.

-It may seem strange to people steeped in Western culture that spirituality lies in breathing, posture.
+It may seem strange to people steeped in Western culture that spirituality lies in breathing, posture and concentration.
 Yet, this is fundamental to Zen, as I understand it.
 The canon of Chozen-ji, the lineage of Zen I practice, begins by stating “Zen is to transcend life and death (all dualism), to truly realize that the entire universe is the ‘True Human Body’, through the discipline of mind and body in oneness.”
 And, in our tradition, hara is the key to the unification of mind and body.